Mary Jane Veloso drug smuggling case: Incarceration on death row

 In July 2015, Manny Pacquiao visited Veloso and prayed with her on the death row section of Wirogunan prison in Yogyakarta.
 He had previously written a letter to the President of Indonesia Joko Widodo begging for him to grant executive clemency to Veloso on the eve of her scheduled execution a few months prior.
 Pacquiao also visited the Indonesian Parliament in Jakarta to discuss Veloso's case and to thank the Indonesian government for the postponement of her execution while legal proceedings were ongoing in the Philippines.

 According to The Jakarta Post, on 12 September 2016, Indonesia President Widodo reported that Philippine President Rodrigo Duterte had authorized Veloso's execution.
 However, on the same day, Philippine Agriculture Secretary Manny Piñol said in a Manila Bulletin article that Duterte had actually asked for clemency for Veloso.

 On 10 March 2021, Veloso was moved from Wirogunan II A women's prison to Wonosari II B women's prison in Gunung Kidul Regency, Yogyakarta, where she continued to earn money to send for her family by making batik cloth, with each sheet selling for between 600.000 and several million rupiah.

-In February 2023, during a visit by a women's aid NGO to Wonosari Prison, Veloso handed over two hand written letters addressed to the governments of the Philippines and Indonesia, which contained appeals for clemency and a plea for the criminal trial against her illegal recruiter Maria Kristina Sergio to proceed with urgency.
+In February 2023, during a visit by a women's aid NGO to Wonosari Prison, Veloso handed over two handwritten letters addressed to the governments of the Philippines and Indonesia, which contained appeals for clemency and a plea for the criminal trial against her illegal recruiter, Maria Kristina Sergio to proceed with urgency.

 On 12 June 2023, Veloso's parents and two sons visited her in Wonosari Prison for the first time in four years.
 That same month Veloso was diagnosed as having a potentially malignant ovarian cyst, which prompted calls from both her mother and her lawyer Ryan Pinoa for a commutation of Veloso's sentence to life imprisonment on medical grounds, in the hope it would allow her to more effectively seek medical treatment for her health issues.